Searching for the best places to stay in Big Sur? You’ve come to the right place!

 Although a bit of a drive from Big Sur, its location in Carmel-By-The-Sea means travelers can enjoy both the beauty of Big Sur and local Carmel attractions like the Point Lobos State Reserve.

 “Loved everything about this room!
 From the comfortable warm feel to the decor.
-We felt right at home.” -Sandra(Read more reviews on Booking.com)
+We felt right at home.” -Review from Sandra, Booking.com

 At the Candle Light Inn, it’s possible to choose between standard or premium rooms, some of which have a fireplace and a jacuzzi bathtub.
 The hotel also features a fantastic outdoor terrace with ample seating and an outdoor brick fireplace.